-In earlier years, while establishing her career, in 1930, Lydia Jetton was a divorcee living in Chicago on South Parkway.
-She was a roommate with Kentuckians Ethel Hill, a department store stenographer, and Frankie V. Adams, then a secretary at the YWCA [source: U.S. Federal Census].
+In 1930, while establishing her career, Lydia Jetton was a divorcee living in Chicago, IL on South Parkway.
+She was a roommate of Kentuckians Ethel Hill, a department store stenographer, and Frankie V. Adams, then a secretary at the YWCA [source: U.S. Federal Census].

-In 1939, Lydia Jetton returned to Bennett College in Greensboro, N.C. as director of student services, and she would become a home economics instructor.
-She had earned her bachelor's degree in home economics from Bennett College, her master's degree in home economics from the University of Wisconsin, and she was studying for her doctorate during the summers at Columbia University
+In 1939, Jetton returned to Bennett College in Greensboro, NC as director of student services, later becoming a home economics instructor there.
+She had earned her bachelor's degree in home economics from Bennett College, her master's degree in home economics from the University of Wisconsin, and she was studying for her doctorate during the summers at Columbia University.

-By 1949, Lydia Jetton had married Otis Rogers, the marriage would end in divorce.
-The couple lived in Washington, D.C. at 341 Bryant St. N.W.
-Lydia Rogers' work with the military allowed her to traveled abroad during WWII, arriving back in the U.S. on the Samaria (ship), September 18, 1949 [source: U.S. Department of Justice Immigration and Naturalization Service, List of In-bound Passengers, List No. 31, p.
+By 1949, Lydia Jetton had married Otis Rogers; their marriage would end in divorce.
+The couple lived in Washington, DC at 341 Bryant St. NW.
+Lydia Rogers' work with the military allowed her to travel abroad during World War II, arriving back in the U.S. on the Samaria (ship), 9/18/1949 [source: U.S. Department of Justice Immigration and Naturalization Service, List of In-bound Passengers, List No. 31, p.
 141].